sonole/Containerized-WebApp-Example/README.md

 ***09/06/2021 09: 16: 55***

-->Στην περίπτωση που δεν έχουμε δώσει int ή 16ψηφιο int σαν "card_no" τότε μας επιστρέφει "You have to enter a 16-digit number" (status=500) ->Στην περίπτωση που το καλάθι είναι άδειο μας επιστρέφει "Cart is empty." (status=500)
+->In case we have not given int or 16-digit int as "card_no" then it returns us "You have to enter a 16-digit number" (status = 500) ->In case the basket is empty it returns "Cart is empty." (status = 500)
-->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401)
+->In case one of the uuid is not in the list then it returns us "You do not have authorization, get out!" (status = 401)

-Σημ: Προυποθέτει να έχουμε κάνει login σαν απλός χρήστης και να έχουμε πάρει το αντίστοιχο auth key
+Note: It presupposes that we have logged in as a simple user and have received the corresponding auth key
 </pre>
 </br>
 <pre>